 While Hot Creek Geological Site is accessible year-round, there are a couple of things to keep in mind if you plan to visit it in the winter season.

 After a heavy snowfall, you may need snowshoes to complete the trek to reach it as you will sink into the freshly fallen powdery snow.
 The more people come to this location in the winter, the harder and more compact the snow will get.
 Towards the spring months, you may need just waterproof hiking boots to visit it.

-We hiked the trail to Hot Creek Geological Site in early February and it was doable with just hiking boots, although we did use our microspikes to prevent us from slipping and falling in icy sections.
-You can find microspikes for as cheap as $15 on Amazon and it’s a worthwhile purchase for winter snow adventures.
+We hiked the trail to Hot Creek Geological Site in early February and it was doable with just hiking boots, although we did use microspikes to prevent us from slipping and falling in icy sections.
+You can find microspikes for cheap on Amazon and it’s a worthwhile purchase for winter snow adventures.